 - A. Ten-month employees shall have 196 duty days of which 180 shall include student contact.
 Eleven-month employees shall have 216 duty days.
 The total number of paid holidays for ten and 11-month employees shall be six.
 Twelve-month employees shall be scheduled to work all weekdays other than nine paid holidays.
-Paid holidays shall be as set forth in Appendix C, which is hereby incorporated into and made a part of this Contract. - B. The 10-month calendar shall include the following: - 1.
-Five days of pre-planning prior to the first student attendance day, one of which will be a Staff Development Day, and two days of post-planning following the last student attendance day.
+Paid holidays and the School Calendars shall be as set forth in Appendix C, which is hereby incorporated into and made a part of this Contract. - B. The 10-month calendar shall include the following:

-- 2. A workday scheduled at the end of each of the approximate nine-week grading periods, the last one of which shall be part of the post-planning period. - a.
-The mid-semester workday may be split into two half days of three hours each, and applied to the end of the six week grading periods in the middle schools. - (1) Teachers shall be scheduled to work the additional time either at the end of the regular school day, or if this day is a Friday, on the following day. - (2) Such arrangements shall be done on a school by school basis in accordance with Article XIV.B.1. - b.
-For schools adopting this plan, teachers shall not be required to be on duty on the regularly scheduled mid-semester workday. - 3.
+- 1. Five days of pre-planning prior to the first student attendance day, one of which will be a Staff Development Day, and two days of post-planning following the last student attendance day. - 2.
+A workday scheduled at the end of each of the approximate nine-week grading periods, the last one of which shall be part of the post-planning period. - 3.
 A professional day scheduled for a Friday in October, in conjunction with the day chosen as the statewide professional day. - 4.
-There shall be a full (M-F) two-week Winter Holiday. - C. For the 2005-2006 school year, the first duty day for 10-month employees shall be Monday, August 1, 2005, and the last duty day shall be Thursday, May 25, 2006.
-The Winter Break shall be from December 19, 2005, through January 2, 2006, and the Spring Break shall be from March 13, 2006, through March 17, 2006. - D. When it becomes necessary to close a school because of weather or for other reasons as deemed necessary by the Superintendent, the days lost shall be made up by extending the school year for that school, as determined by the Board, after consultation with the Association, without it being a violation of this Contract. - E. Attendance at in-service activities off the school campus shall be voluntary except when attendance at such activities is necessary for the implementation of a required program.
-There shall be no mandatory in-service during the first or final day of preschool planning nor during post-school planning for school-based employees. - F. Teachers who must prepare Individual Educational Plans (IEPs) shall be provided up to four student contact days per year to perform duties related to said preparation, at times mutually agreeable between the teacher and the administrator.
+There shall be a full (M-F) two-week Winter Holiday. - C. When it becomes necessary to close a school because of weather or for other reasons as deemed necessary by the Superintendent, the days lost shall be made up by extending the school year for that school, as determined by the Board, after consultation with the Association, without it being a violation of this Contract. - D. Attendance at in-service activities off the school campus shall be voluntary except when attendance at such activities is necessary for the implementation of a required program.
+There shall be no mandatory in-service during the first or final day of preschool planning nor during post-school planning for school-based employees. - E. Teachers who must prepare Individual Educational Plans (IEPs) shall be provided up to four student contact days per year to perform duties related to said preparation, at times mutually agreeable between the teacher and the administrator.
 Additional time may be requested.
-Release time from regular duties shall be provided in reasonable time blocks. - G. Any teacher transferred within the student year shall be provided at least three student contact days for orientation and preparation prior to assuming responsibilities for teaching students. - H. If, after the start of the school year, a change is made in an elementary teacher's grade level or a middle school teacher's team assignment, such teacher shall be given two student contact days for orientation and preparation.
+Release time from regular duties shall be provided in reasonable time blocks. - F. Any teacher transferred within the student year shall be provided at least three student contact days for orientation and preparation prior to assuming responsibilities for teaching students. - G. If, after the start of the school year, a change is made in an elementary teacher's grade level or a middle school teacher's team assignment, such teacher shall be given two student contact days for orientation and preparation.
 In secondary schools, such shall be applicable for a teacher reassigned out-of-field, and the two days shall be prorated to conform to the actual number of classes changed.
 Other secondary teachers whose assignments must be changed during the school year requiring a new preparation shall be given notice of at least two days.